Kava-Labs/kava/docs/core/proto-docs.md

 <a name="kava.hard.v1beta1.QueryInterestRateRequest"></a>

 ### QueryInterestRateRequest
-QueryInterestRateParams is the params for a filtered interest rate query
+QueryInterestRateRequest is the request type for the Query/InterestRate RPC method.

 | Field | Type | Label | Description |